mgheorghe/DASH/test/docs/dash-test-sai-challenger.md

 ## Build environment
 ```
 cd dash-pipeline
+make clean ;# skip on a fresh setup as it will fail
-make clean && make all
+make all
 ```

 ## Start environment